turingschool/gear-up/m4_sessions/1811_inning/big_tech.md

 ## Session Outline (Agenda for session, include timing for each session and who is facilitating)

+10 introductions + icebreaker
+10 and intro to why/what the gear up is
+05 video shows good and bad
+10 ideation on whiteboard - big tech product/service that improves your life 30 (broken into smaller segments) split into 2 groups for debate - 2 of us moderators that ask questions.
+Each group gets 5 minutes to discuss question, 1 minute to make point, 1 minute to rebut.
+Each group has one speaker.

 Submit a PR at the end of this session and tag @emhickmann